-There are other stocks worth considering, such as Enbridge who has paid dividends for 63 years and TransCanada, who recently increased their dividend again, and other factors to consider, but I think you get the idea by now.
+There are other stocks worth considering, such as Enbridge who has paid dividends for over 60 years and TransCanada, who recently increased their dividend again, and other factors to consider, but I think you get the idea by now.
 By researching the top holdings in Canadian sector ETFs you can start building a solid domestic dividend income portfolio over time and go on to use worldly low-cost ETFs to build around these stocks for essential portfolio diversification.

 What do you make of this strategy to buy and hold Canadian stocks and then index invest almost everything else?